theupdateframework/specification/tuf-spec.md

   still be able to update again in the future.
 Errors raised during the update process should not leave clients in an unrecoverable state.

-  **5.0**. **Record the time at which the update began.** Add the update workflow maximum duration T to the recorded update start time to derive the fixed update expiration time.
-The value for T is set by the authors of the application using TUF.
-For example, T may be tens of minutes.
+  **5.0**. **Record the time at which the update began** as the fixed update expiration time.
+Time is fixed at the beginning of the update workflow to allow an application using TUF to effectively pause time, in order to prevent metadata which is valid at the beginning of an update from expiring during the update workflow.
-  This update expiration time will be used when checking for freeze attacks, and is fixed at the beginning of the update workflow to prevent metadata from expiring during an in-progress update.

   **5.1**. **Load the trusted root metadata file.** We assume that a good, trusted copy of this file was shipped with the package manager or software